maizer12/maizer12/README.md

 ## Web developer

-I create appealing websites and applications using HTML, CSS, JS, and React.
-With 1.5 years ofexperience in the field, I'm deeply passionate about my work.
+I build compelling websites and applications using HTML, CSS, JS, React and Vue.js.
+With more than 2.5 years of experience in this field, I am deeply passionate about my work

 - 🌍 I'm based in Ukraine, Zakarpattia
 - 🖥️ See my portfolio at [resume](http://canva.com/design/DAFnODFfBok/2RMT0x0zPmBXRLkl1X4Xbw/view?utm_content=DAFnODFfBok&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)